 How To Get The Most From Coaching

-Coaches ask lots of questions, make suggestions and encourage you to set goals that you truly want.
+Coaches ask lots of questions, make suggestions and encourage you to align your actions with what you truly want.
 And most importantly, they listen.
 So come prepared to each coaching session.

 To start, think about how you are, what's happened since the last call, what you're working on and how your coach can help.

 Also, complete your assignments.
-Each week you'll decide on the actions or goals you want to focus.
+Each week you'll decide on the actions or goals on which you want to focus.
 Coaches expect you to keep the commitments you make and will work with you to make sure you are setting worthwhile, realistic and achievable objectives.
-If you know that a busy week is ahead, your assignments might be as simple as thinking about a new perspective.
+If you know that a busy week is ahead, your assignment might be as simple as thinking about the issue from a new perspective.
 If you have more time, you might decide to handle a big task.
 Regardless, coaches will hold you accountable and encourage you to do your best.

 Coaching is proven to work if you are willing to learn, grow and take action when there is a gap between where you are now and where you want to be.
-That's all that's necessary for a successful coaching relationship to support you in achieving your goals.
+That's all that's necessary for a successful coaching relationship to support you in achieving your ideal life.